KTH/lms-activity-rooms/README.md

-# Examination rooms enrollments: One aktivitetstillfälle = one exam room in Canvas LMS.
+# Examination rooms enrollments
+Every aktivitetstillfälle gets an exam room in Canvas LMS.

 Periodical synchronization of examination rounds (aktivitetstillfälle) to the Canvas LMS